 By Eric J. Brown

-This article was originally published on the Higher Things website in August 2017.
+This article was originally published in the spring 2017 issue of Higher Things Magazine.